Newark 55+ Active Adult Retirement Communities

-3 Communities in Newark
+3 Communities near Newark

 Newark is a charming small town in Northern Delaware that borders the eastern edge of Maryland.
 It has all the necessary amenities for active adults, including abundant parks and an active downtown.
 Affordable housing, all four seasons, and quick transportation to multiple major cities make Newark an in-demand destination for retirees.